rabbitmq/rabbitmq-tracer/README.md

 ## License

-This package, the RabbitMQ Java client library, is triple-licensed under the Mozilla Public License 1.1 ("MPL"), the GNU General Public License version 2 ("GPL") and the Apache License version 2 ("ASL").
+This package, the RabbitMQ AMQP protocol analyzer library, is triple-licensed under the Mozilla Public License 1.1 ("MPL"), the GNU General Public License version 2 ("GPL") and the Apache License version 2 ("ASL").